 (Note 1) To be specific, IRI will deliver 43,521,600 the Company Shares to ITOCHU, but ITOCHU will not pay any consideration in return.
-The Companies Act requires that the book value of monies, etc. to be delivered to its members by a Godo Kaisha as a refund of contribution must not exceed the amount of surplus or the amount of decrease in the value of investment, whichever is less.
+The Companies Act (the Act No. 86 of 2005, as amended; hereinafter the same) requires that the book value of monies, etc. to be delivered to its members by a Godo Kaisha as a refund of contribution must not exceed the amount of surplus or the amount of decrease in the value of investment, whichever is less.
 For this reason, in connection with IRI's delivery of 43,521,600 the Company Shares to ITOCHU, IRI needs to reduce the amount contributed by ITOCHU in the amount equal to the amount in excess of the book value of the applicable shares.
-Therefore, ITOCHU's contribution amount of 120,001 million yen at the time of the contribution refund (July 21, 2020) will be decreased by 119,970 million yen (rounded to the nearest million yen; hereinafter the same in terms of decrease in ITOCHU's contribution amount).
+Therefore, ITOCHU's contribution amount of 120,001 million yen (rounded to the nearest million yen; hereinafter the same in terms of ITOCHU's contribution amount) at the time of the contribution refund (July

+21, 2020) will be decreased by 119,970 million yen (rounded to the nearest million yen; hereinafter the same in terms of decrease in ITOCHU's contribution amount) to 31 million yen.
 The decreased amount of ITOCHU's contribution amount (119,970 million yen) is equal to IRI's book value of the Company Shares owned by IRI (43,521,600 shares) as of the date hereof, in light of the aforementioned requirement pursuant to the Companies Act, and was not determined based on the value of the Company Shares as of today and is therefore unrelated to the Tender Offer Price.

 The decreased amount of ITOCHU's contribution amount divided by 43,521,600 the Company Shares that will be delivered from IRI to ITOCHU is 2,756.56 yen (rounded to two decimal places).
 The contribution amount is merely the value of monies contributed by ITOCHU to IRI in the past, and decreasing the amount of such contributed amount does not mean that ITOCHU has delivered certain property values to IRI and does not mean that ITOCHU has abandoned its claims against IRI.
 Since ITOCHU is the only member of IRI, ITOCHU's ownership ratio over IRI will not decrease as a result of the aforementioned reduction in contribution.
 Therefore, the decrease in the amount of contribution does not mean that valuables will be delivered by ITOCHU to IRI in exchange for receiving 43,521,600 the Company Shares, and it is merely a number determined to comply with the requirements of the Companies Act.
-For this reason, the difference between the Tender Offer Price and the amount calculated by dividing the decreased amount of ITOCHU's contribution amount by 43,521,600 the Company Shares that will be delivered from IRI to ITOCHU is not in conflict with the purpose of the uniformity of the Tender Offer Price.
-For more details, please see "C Contribution Refund Agreement" in "(7) Matters Concerning Material Agreements Related to the Tender Offer" below .
+For this reason, the difference between the Tender Offer Price and the amount calculated by dividing the decreased amount of ITOCHU's contribution amount by 43,521,600 the Company Shares that will be delivered from IRI to ITOCHU is not in conflict with the purpose of the uniformity of the Tender Offer Price (Article 27-2, paragraph 3 of the Financial Instruments and Exchange Act (Act No. 25 of 1948, as amended; "Act")).
+For more details, please see "C Contribution Refund Agreement" in "(7) Matters Concerning Material Agreements Related to the Tender Offer" below.